abdullahqaisar/sehatchain/README.md

    npm install
    ```

 3. Configure the project as per the Configuration section below.
+Set the evironment variables like here

 4. Start the frontend and backend servers: